AncauAdrian/PersonalProjects/README.md

   </li>
   <li>
     <a href="https://github.com/AncauAdrian/DirectXHook">
-          C++ DLL which hooks the Device when injeted into a DirectX application.
+          DirectX Hook: C++ DLL which hooks the Device when injeted into a DirectX application.
     </a>
   </li>
   <li>